 arbitrary code execution is not possible, and under most circumstances will

 not result in a crash of the Samba server.
 (CVE-2007-4572)

-developers for responsibly disclosing these issues.
+and the Samba developers for responsibly disclosing these issues.

-contain backported patches to resolve these issues.
+contain a backported patch to correct these issues.